-What key factors all great employee benefit fairs have in common
+What key factors all great employee benefit fairs have in common, including choosing an appropriate venue and selecting a good date and time

 Step 1: Choosing an Appropriate Venue For The Benefit Fair